 iVolume supports all formats that permit embedding the iTunNORM tag; currently that is MP3, AAC (.m4a, .m4b), AIFF and Apple Lossless.
 Unfortunately Video files and WAV files do not support the iTunNORM tag, so they can't be adjusted by iVolume.

 Yes, songs purchased in the current “iTunes Plus” format (.m4a) are supported.
 Older iTunes purchases may not be supported, because songs purchased before mid 2009 usually were copy-protected (.m4p) and that renders third party applications like iVolume impossible to decode such a song.
 Please see the iTunes Store for details about upgrading your music to the iTunes Plus format if you're affected by this.
+Songs can also be upgraded by using iTunes Match.

 Unfortunately that depends.
 There seem to be at least two different ways to get audio out of the Dock Connector.
 Most probably that is analog and digital.
 In some cases Sound Check works just fine, but in other cases the volume adjustments are simply ignored.
 Hopefully Apple fixes this issue at some time.
-The best option is to use the headphone jack whenever possible.
+The best option is to use the headphone jack or Bluetooth whenever possible.

 Just turn off Sound Check and all modifications made by iVolume will be ignored and your songs all play at their original volume level.